🧠 Agents-SDK - A High Performance C++ Framework for AI Agents

 Here's a simple example of creating and running an autonomous agent:

-#include <agents-cpp/agent_context.h>
+#include <agents-cpp/context.h>

 #include <agents-cpp/agents/autonomous_agent.h>